Product Development Guide: Rapid Prototyping

 The degree to which you can test depends on how functional you need the prototype.
 At the very least, typically it’s possible to verify how components look and feel, as well as how they’ll work together.
 Mark up the drawings and either make the 3D CAD updates yourself, or have your designer help update the model for you.

+3D print the updated version as needed to continue testing and refining your design.
 As a part of testing and refining, you’ll likely need to re-print your model (potentially multiple iterations) using low cost 3D printing and even modifying prototypes with hand tools.
-With each new print, modify the CAD model as needed, based on observations.
+With each new print, adjust the CAD model as needed, based on observations.

 In larger components, it can be more economical to test standalone features for functionality, or do a “shotgun” approach where you print multiple variations of a design at once for review and comparison.
 It is significantly less expensive to find and correct errors in this stage than down the line in production.